Rinovsky/PowerShell/Scripts/SearchBitLockerRecoveryPassword/README.md

+## Search & remove recovery-password.txt on OS dive

-This script allows to you search & remove recoveryPassword.txt from OS drive
+*This script allows to you search & remove recovery-password.txt from bitlocker, placed on OS drive*